What To Do About Your Cat Or Dog’s Runny Eyes How To Deal With Eye Mucus

 If the “goo” coming from your pet’s eyes is yellow, green, or pus-like or if they are exhibiting any other symptoms, contact your veterinarian.
 Your veterinarian will evaluate your pet’s symptoms, come up with a diagnosis, and design a treatment plan.

 If the stuff coming from your pet’s eyes is watery and light in color, wipe it away with a warm, wet towel, damp cotton ball, or eye wipe.
-Remember that bacteria feeds on mucus, so you don’t want to leave it lingering on your furball’s face for too long.
-Wipe outward from the cornea and be careful not to touch the eyeball, as you could scratch it.
+Remember that bacteria feed on mucus, so you don’t want to leave it lingering on your furball’s face for too long.
+Wipe outward from the cornea, and be careful not to touch the eyeball, as you could scratch it.

 To deal with tear-stained fur (common in pets with white or light-colored fur), use eye wipes or a tear stain remover.